 - General ledger tools

-Depending on the specific solution it also includes some shop floor control functions if it designed for the manufacturing industry.
+Ultimately, it is no surprise that automation software from the financial sector is being used to enhance the accounting capabilities of manufacturing companies from all over the world.
+For instance, due date tracking software can make keeping up with deadlines an effortless process.
+Meeting deadlines on or even ahead of schedule can make a huge difference where making the best impression is concerned.
+Furthermore, depending on the specific solution required accounting software can also include some shop floor control functions if it is designed for the manufacturing industry.
 The Bill of Materials (BoM) tools are used for short- and long-term planning, the issuing of materials to the shop floor, and maintaining the associated shop orders.
 ERPs may be essential for industries that require more long-term planning due to longer lead times or complex BoMs.

 MES: Manufacturing Execution System